wheelercj/note-splitter/docs/index.rst

    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

+Note splitter is an application that can split notes in plaintext files (such as .md or .txt files) into multiple smaller files.

 Welcome to note splitter's documentation!
 =========================================

 .. toctree::
    :maxdepth: 2
    :caption: Contents:

-Note splitter can split notes in plaintext files (such as .md or .txt files) into multiple smaller files.
+   modules

 Indices and tables
 ==================